 People who have hired contractors before will gladly give a good recommendation if it's warranted.
 However, if a contractor didn't do a good job or the previous clients weren't satisfied, you'll hear about that too.
 You'll want to hear those stories so you can form your own opinion.
 Everyone is different when it comes to satisfaction levels on home repair jobs.
 It's up to you to decide if a bad referral is enough to not hire a contractor.
 One bad apple doesn't need to spoil the whole bunch if the other references give glowing recommendations.

 Asking for references is key to hiring a good contractor.
 Hiring a good contractor for one job means you'll always have a go to person when it comes to future repairs.
-If you ever decide to one day sell your downtown Toronto homes for sale and need some quick repairs done you won't have to scramble to hire someone on short notice since you know a contractor already.
+If you ever decide to one day sell your home and need some quick repairs done you won't have to scramble to hire someone on short notice since you know a contractor already.
 It never hurts to be prepared for all scenarios.